ChillingVan/android-openGL-canvas/README-en.md

 ![camera](https://github.com/ChillingVan/android-openGL-canvas/raw/master/screenshots/camera-example-v1.jpg)

-* If you do not want to use GLView, you can use OffScreenCanvas to draw things and fetch it by getDrawingBitmap.
+* If you do not want to use GLView, you can use MultiTexOffScreenCanvas to draw things and fetch it by getDrawingBitmap.

 * MediaPlayer